Huang Jianxiang: Books

 Huang Jianxiang published his first book, Teases on Soccer (歪批足球), in 2000.
 This book reviews various typical soccer matches in China and other countries, including strategies, championship systems, cultures and other aspects involved in activities of soccer.

 Huang's second book, To Struggle as a Man, I am that Commentator (像男人那样去战斗 — 我就是那个"说球的"), was published in April 2006.
 This autobiography tells story of his life as a sports commentator since 2000 and gives his candid viewpoints regarding Chinese soccer and world soccer, as well as several major international sports events he experienced.

 Huang also published an autobiography called Not Fighting Alone (不是一个人在战斗), a title that recalls one of the phrases he used during the 2006 commentary episode.

 Personal life

 Huang was married to Sun Ying from 1998 to 2006.
-Huang had a son with Sun named Jiabao.
+Huang had a daughter with Sun named Jiabao.
 Huang and Sun divorced in 2006.
 Custody of their child was reportedly given to Sun.
 He was romantically linked by Chinese media to Super Girl contestant Jane Zhang.
 Huang was reported by Chinese media to have married again in 2012 and had another daughter and son.

 On August 20, 2009, Huang posted his first weibo entry on Sina Weibo.
-As of June, 2011, he is being followed by more than 5.6 million fans and have posted more than 12,000 weibo articles.
+As of June 2011, he is being followed by more than 5.6 million fans and have posted more than 12,000 weibo articles.